The Somme: Four Day Battlefield Tour

 The Battle of the Somme is famous for the casualties taken on the first day, 1st July 1916.
 However the battle raged for a further 141 days and saw these casualties increase to a staggering 420,000.

 Initially the area was a relatively quiet sector of the Western Front for troops from both sides.
 However, in the build up to the launch of one of the largest battles in history, the area’s beautiful rolling landscape was shelled for a solid seven days with the aim of shifting the Germans from their well dug trenches and fortifications.
 At 7.30am the soldiers of the British army went over the top to what they assumed would be certain victory and the beginning of the end of the war.
 But by the end of the day British and Empire losses in total were 19,240 dead and 57,470 casualties.
 It was indeed the bloodiest day for the British Army.

 Day One: Depart by coach from your chosen UK collection point and proceed to Dover for our channel crossing by ferry.
 On the way to Arras we will stop at Etaples Military Cemetery and visit the largest CWGC cemetery in France.
-We will then continue on to our three star hotel and just a short stroll from the centre of town.
-The rest of the day is at your leisure with time to explore the beautiful and historic city of Arras renowned for its town squares.
+We will then continue on to our three star hotel in Arras, just a short stroll from the centre of town.
+The rest of the afternoon is at your leisure with time to explore the beautiful and historic city of Arras renowned for its town squares.
 The main town square is named the Grand Place and is one of the largest squares in France.